microchip-pic-avr-examples/pic18f57q43-cnano-interrupt-mplab-melody/README.md

 <!-- This is where the introduction to the example goes, including mentioning the peripherals used -->

-This code example showcases vectored-interrupt operation with three interrupt sources: Timer 0, Timer 1 and Interrupt on change.
-Timer 1 is set as high-priority interrupt source.
-Timer 0 and interrupt on change are set as low-priority interrupt sources.The result will be displayed in the MPLAB® Data Visualizer through the UART interface.
+This code example showcases vectored interrupt functionality using three separate interrupt sources: Timer 0, Timer 1 and Interrupt-on-Change.
+Timer 1 is configured as a high-priority interrupt source.
+Timer 0 and Interrupt-on-Change are configured as low-priority interrupt sources.
+The results of this code example will be displayed in the MPLAB® Data Visualizer through the UART interface.

 ## Related Documentation